zczliue/AMLS2021SN15105271/README.md

     git lfs clone https://github.com/zczliue/AMLS2021SN15105271.git

 - Otherwise, files may be corrupted if using other methods (such as directly clone from browser or git clone in command line)

+- Please leave sufficient disk storage to run the code (otherwise img path will not be correctly read)
 ```

 ## Table of Contents